chainx-org/chainx-sync-parse/README.md

 # chainx-sync-parse

-The program is used to synchronize and parse sync-node data, providing 1:N external subscription serive.
+The program is used to synchronize and parse sync-node data, providing 1:N external subscription service.

 Follow the stage/V0.9.9 branch of ChainX.